material-motion/material-motion/concepts/patterns/plan-fulfillment.md

 For example, a Plan of "fade in" could reasonably be fulfilled by a system animation.
 The same Plan could also be fulfilled by a custom interpolation function.
 The Plan doesn't know or care how it's fulfilled.

-Good systems of fulfillment will carefully balance runtime performance, power consumption, and event coordination.
+Good systems of fulfillment will carefully balance the needs of runtime performance, power consumption, and event coordination.

 ## Examples of this pattern